| Kent Good Times Dispatch

 house and educate 33 orphans, ages 2 to 15.
 Another 25 children from the

+neighborhood attend the school daily.
 The center is entirely founded through private

 donations and is assisted by help from American supporters, including